microsoft/typespec/docs/language-basics/interfaces.md

 ```

 :::caution
-Interface having some operation templated and some not will result in the non templated operation being picked up as operation for the service.
+Any uninstantiated, templated operation defined in an interface will be excluded from the list of service operations.

 This applies as well if using `extends` on a templated interface that has only some templated operation.